magicDGS/ReadTools/README.md

 Please read [CONTRIBUTING.md](https://github.com/magicDGS/ReadTools/blob/master/CONTRIBUTING.md)
 for details on our code of conduct, and the process for collaborating on the project.

+For developers, please check our [Wiki][wiki-page] for more details.
+If you have any question uncovered by the [Wiki][wiki-page], feel free to fill in an [ssue][issue_tracker]: we would be happy to include any extra information with your feedback!

 ### Bug reports